Roshith93/100-days-of-code/r1-log.md

 ### DAY20- SEP 21th 2018

 **Today's Progress** Learned about React Component Architecture and took detailed notes from Learned about React Component Architecture and took detailed notes from

+### DAY21- SEP 22th 2018

+**Today's Progress** Learned about how to render contents and also to handle contents dynamically